Boosting audio guide playtime by 300% at London’s Wellcome Collection

 Wellcome Collection is a London museum exploring health, art, and human experience.

-Led a full UX and accessibility redesign of Wellcome Collection's Digital Guides over four sprints
+I led a full UX and accessibility redesign of Wellcome Collection's Digital Guides over four sprints:

-Improved overall user experience through iterative design and testing
+Improved overall user experience through iterative design and testing, collaborating closely with developers on a lean, feasible product

 Key results